China–United Kingdom relations: 2020s

-Throughout the 2020s, relations between China and the United Kingdom became increasingly strained, marked by disputes over human rights, national security, and espionage.
+Throughout the early 2020s, relations between China and the United Kingdom became increasingly strained, marked by disputes over human rights, national security, and espionage.

 Tensions rose sharply in 2020 when the UK openly opposed China's imposition of the Hong Kong national security law.
 Lord Patten, the last British governor of Hong Kong, described the move as a breach of the "one country, two systems" framework and a violation of the Sino-British Joint Declaration.
 Prime Minister Boris Johnson echoed this sentiment in Parliament, calling the law a "clear and serious breach" of the joint declaration.
 In response, the UK government announced a pathway to full British citizenship for around three million Hong Kong residents holding British National (Overseas) status.
 That same year, the UK suspended its extradition treaty with China, citing concerns over the treatment of the Uyghur minority in Xinjiang.

 Also in 2020, citing security concerns, the UK government banned the use of Huawei's equipment in its 5G infrastructure.
 The following year, the UK implemented a visa scheme for Hongkongers affected by the national security law, resulting in over 200,000 Hong Kong residents relocating to Britain.

 In April 2021, a cross-party group of MPs, led by Sir Iain Duncan Smith, passed a parliamentary motion declaring China's mass detention of Uyghur Muslims in Xinjiang as genocide.
 This made the UK the fourth country globally to make such a declaration.
 In retaliation, China's embassy in London condemned the accusation as “the most preposterous lie of the century” and accused the UK of interfering in its internal affairs.

 UK-China relations were further tested in October 2022, when Chinese consulate officials in Manchester allegedly dragged a pro-democracy protester onto consulate grounds and assaulted him.
 Six Chinese diplomats, including the consul-general, were subsequently recalled by Beijing.
+In 2023, China again backed Argentina's claim to the Falkland Islands.

-After becoming prime minister in July 2024, Keir Starmer signalled a tougher stance toward China, particularly regarding human rights abuses and China's support for Russia during its invasion of Ukraine.
+After becoming prime minister in July 2024, Keir Starmer initially signalled a tougher stance toward China, particularly regarding human rights abuses and China's support for Russia during its invasion of Ukraine.
 However, diplomatic efforts to restore dialogue continued.
 In November 2024, Starmer met Chinese leader Xi Jinping at the G20 summit in an attempt to reset relations, balancing economic cooperation with national security concerns.
 The meeting was marred by an incident in which British journalists were forcibly removed by Chinese officials as Starmer raised human rights issues.